On the ground floor of a nondescript office building in Anchorage, a set of garage doors opened to reveal an expansive room.

 “Even though we’re not relying on Western tools,” he explained.
 “We are going to use them when appropriate.”

 Schleifman is Tlingit and Jewish, and has worked as an artist and educator for two decades.
-On this recent summer day, he was teaching the group of high schoolers how to carve a scale model of a Haida canoe.
+On this recent summer day, he was teaching the group of high schoolers how to carve a scale model of a Tlingit canoe.

 The lesson was part of a three-week summer camp organized by the Cook Inlet Tribal Council, a nonprofit that serves Native communities across the Southcentral region.
 Participation is free and open to all Alaska Native and American Indian students.
 The camp is in its 5th summer.